Biden's midterm self-edit: Less talk about inflation woes

 It's a self-edit ahead of the midterm elections in November, prompted in part by the easing of inflationary pressures.
 But Biden is also attempting to shift the spotlight to his legislative wins, the loss of abortion protections and the threats he says are posed to democracy by the many Republican leaders still under the sway of former President Donald Trump.

-When Biden did address inflation in his speech at the fundraiser, he stressed progress, rather than financial pain.
-The administration says that fight remains its top economic priority, but the president has largely put the blame for it on global forces such as Russian President Vladimir Putin's February invasion of Ukraine.
+When Biden did address inflation in a Monday speech at Boston's airport, he stressed progress, rather than financial pain on what he says is his top economic priority.
+Biden has largely put the blame for inflation on global forces such as Russian President Vladimir Putin's February invasion of Ukraine, even as he says his own policies are reducing the burdens of higher prices.

-“We’re making progress on global inflation caused by the pandemic and Putin’s war in Ukraine,” Biden said.
-"Gas prices are down over $1 since we started this effort."
+“We're on the right track,” the president said Monday, noting the lower gas costs but adding the caveat: "There’s more to do, a lot more to do.”

 Prices at the pump are averaging $3.72 a gallon, after having crested above $5 a gallon in mid-June, and the president's approval ratings have recovered somewhat.
 Yet inflation still remains a challenge.